-Massage Therapy/Asian Bodywork Certificate
+Massage Therapist/Asian Bodywork Certificate

 Discover a path to provide pain relief, increase mobility, and share peacefulness and relaxation with patients.
 With our certificate program, you’ll be able to blend Eastern and Western massage modalities to provide the very best care.
 Discover your new career with us.

-The purpose of the Massage Therapy/Asian Bodywork program is to prepare students for employment in massage therapy either in private practice, or a variety of healthcare or spa settings.
+The purpose of the Massage Therapist/Asian Bodywork program is to prepare students for employment in massage therapy either in private practice, or a variety of healthcare or spa settings.
 Emphasis is placed on Oriental medical theory, Chinese therapeutic massage.
 The program develops the students’ ability to understand the causes and symptoms of disease, enabling them to customize their massage therapy to the client’s condition.
 Students in the certificate program receive an introduction to the invaluable theories of Chinese medicine, and practice a variety of Asian bodywork therapies, including tui na, shiatsu, and Thai massage among others.

 Federal Consumer Disclosure Information About This Program